-- 1 Medicinal benefits of St John’s wort (Hyperycum perforatum L.)
+- 1 Medicinal benefits of St John’s wort (Hypericum perforatum L.)

 - 2 MEDICINAL PROPERTIES OF ST JOHN’S WORT

-Medicinal benefits of St John’s wort (Hyperycum perforatum L.)
+Medicinal benefits of St John’s wort (Hypericum perforatum L.)

 Characteristics of St John’s wort